alwaysastudent/spring-security-oauth2-poc/README.md

 Following are the some of the customizations done in order to secure the `spring-mvc` endpoints and conduct the token relay.

-1) Setting up a [TokenExtractor](a-service/src/main/java/org/ki/cloud/poc/a/ResourceServerConfig.java#L81) which would extract the token from the request and if the same is an opaque token, it would call the exchange endpoint for an equivalent JWT.
-But if the token comes in a JWT format, it will not make this exchange call.
+1) Setting up a [ResourceServerTokenServices](a-service/src/main/java/org/ki/cloud/poc/a/ResourceServerConfig.java#L123) which would exchange the opaque token for a JWT.
+If the token in the JWT format, it won't make this exchange call.
-2) A custom [OAuth2ClientContext](a-service/src/main/java/org/ki/cloud/poc/a/ResourceServerConfig.java#L183) with a line of code to override the default behavior – This is to work around a flaw with the default setup that flops while using Hystrix.
-Hystrix wraps the calls outbound to its own threads/callables and the request attributes and security context has to be shared appropriately.
-I am working on a PR for fixing this [issue](https://github.com/spring-cloud/spring-cloud-netflix/issues/1336#issuecomment-312023007).
+2) A custom [OAuth2ClientContext](a-service/src/main/java/org/ki/cloud/poc/a/ResourceServerConfig.java#L211) with a line of code to override the default behavior – This is to work around a flaw with the default setup that flops while using Hystrix.
+Hystrix wraps the calls outbound in its own threads/callables and the request attributes and security context has to be shared appropriately.
+I am working on a PR to fix this [issue](https://github.com/spring-cloud/spring-cloud-netflix/issues/1336#issuecomment-312023007).
-3) A custom [AccessTokenConverter](a-service/src/main/java/org/ki/cloud/poc/a/ResourceServerConfig.java#L228) to add all the additional claims into the OAuth2Authentication as additional details.
+3) A custom [AccessTokenConverter](a-service/src/main/java/org/ki/cloud/poc/a/ResourceServerConfig.java#L256) to add all the additional claims into the OAuth2Authentication as additional details.

 All the resource server configurations can be found in the [ResourceServerConfig](a-service/src/main/java/org/ki/cloud/poc/a/ResourceServerConfig.java) and on the [application.yml](a-service/src/main/resources/application.yml) .